History of the aircraft carrier: Angled decks

 During World War II, aircraft would land on the flight deck parallel to the long axis of the ship's hull.
 Aircraft which had already landed would be parked on the deck at the bow end of the flight deck.
 A crash barrier was raised behind them to stop any landing aircraft which overshot the landing area because its landing hook missed the arrestor cables.
 If this happened, it would often cause serious damage or injury and even, if the crash barrier was not strong enough, destruction of parked aircraft.

 An important development of the early 1950s was the introduction by the Royal Navy of the angled flight deck by Capt D.R.F.
 Campbell RN in conjunction with Lewis Boddington of the Royal Aircraft Establishment at Farnborough.
 The runway was canted at an angle of a few degrees from the longitudinal axis of the ship.
 If an aircraft missed the arrestor cables (referred to as a "bolter"), the pilot only needed to increase engine power to maximum to get airborne again, and would not hit the parked aircraft because the angled deck pointed out over the sea.

 The angled flight deck was first tested on HMS Triumph, by painting angled deck markings onto the centerline flight deck for touch and go landings.
 This was also tested on USS Midway the same year.
 In both tests, the arresting gear and barriers remained oriented to the original axis deck.
 During September through December 1952 USS Antietam had a rudimentary sponson installed for true angled deck tests, allowing for full arrested landings, which proved during trials to be superior.
 In 1953 Antietam trained with both US and British naval units, proving the worth of the angled deck concept.
 HMS Centaur was modified with an overhanging angled flight deck in 1954.
 The US Navy installed the decks as part of the SCB-125 upgrade for the Essex-class and SCB-110/110A for the Midway-class.
 In February 1955, HMS Ark Royal became the first carrier to be constructed and launched with the deck, followed in the same year by the lead ships of the British Majestic-class (HMAS Melbourne) and the American Forrestal-class (USS Forrestal).

 Steam catapults

-The modern steam-powered catapult, powered by steam from the ship's boilers or reactors, was invented by Commander C.C.
+The modern steam-powered catapult, powered by steam from the ship's boilers, was invented by Commander C.C.
 Mitchell of the Royal Naval Reserve.
 It was widely adopted following trials on HMS Perseus between 1950 and 1952 which showed it to be more powerful and reliable than the hydraulic catapults which had been introduced in the 1940s.